Sustained, direct eye contact to smoke from tobacco and vape products can severely impact your eye health.

 How Does Smoking Affect the Eyes?

 Although it is not commonly known, smoking can cause many problems with the eyes.
-These problems include:
+These eye diseases and other conditions include:

-• Macular Degeneration: This occurs when the macula is damaged and causes you to lose central vision.
-Smoking is the #1 modifiable risk factor for ARMD.
+- Macular Degeneration: This occurs when the macula is damaged and causes you to lose central vision.
+Smoking is the #1 modifiable risk factor for age-related macular degeneration (AMD).

-• Diabetic Retinopathy: This occurs when blood vessels in the eye become damaged.
-It causes blurry, distorted vision, or blindness.
+- Diabetic Retinopathy: This occurs when blood vessels in the eye become damaged.
+It causes blurry, distorted vision, and vision loss and blindness.

-• Grave’s Disease: This affects the body’s thyroid gland, some of the symptoms are bulging eyes and loss of vision.
+- Grave’s Disease: Also known as thyroid eye disease, this affects the body’s thyroid gland; some of the symptoms are bulging eyes and loss of vision.

 How Does Smoking Affect Your Baby’s Eye Health?

-Not only does smoking affect your health and your eyesight, but it can also affect your baby’s.
-If you smoke while pregnant, your baby is 5x more likely to develop bacterial meningitis, this can cause eye infections and other problems with the vision.
+Not only does smoking and cigarette smoke affect your health and your eyesight, but it can also affect your baby’s.
+If you smoke while pregnant, your baby is 5x more likely to develop bacterial meningitis; this can cause eye infections and other problems with vision and can lead to vision loss if left untreated.

 There are many resources to help you quit smoking.
 Talk to a Boston Vision team member.
 There are numerous community organizations that are committed to helping people quit smoking.